We are the University of York’s student newspaper, York Vision.

-Often additional one-off pull-outs are included in the print York Vision, such as FRESH, a magazine for the new intake of students to the University each year, and special coverage of Roses, York’s annual sports competition against Lancaster University.
+Often additional pull-outs are included in the print York Vision, such as FRESH, a magazine for the new intake of students to the University each year, and special coverage of Roses, York’s annual sports competition against Lancaster University.

 York Vision is a registered society of, and is part-funded by, the University of York Students’ Union.
+Our membership fee is £4, as we are committed to being as accessible as possible to every student at the University.

 Founded in 1987 by Mark Watts, Vision became an instant success at York, being dubbed a “campus revolution” despite the first edition being just eight pages long.